OpenVisualCloud/Media-Transport-Library/doc/run.md

 --ptp                                : Enable the built-in PTP implementation, default is disabled and system time is selected as PTP time source.
 --lcores <lcore list>                : the DPDK lcore list for this run, e.g. --lcores 28,29,30,31.
 If not assigned, lib will allocate lcore from system socket cores.
---test_time <seconds>                : the run duration, unit: seconds --rx_separate_lcore                  : If enabled, RX video session will run on dedicated lcores, it means TX video and RX video is not running on the same core.
---dma_dev <DMA1,DMA2,DMA3...>        : DMA dev list to offload the packet memory copy for RX video frame session.
+--test_time <seconds>                : the run duration, unit: seconds --dma_dev <DMA1,DMA2,DMA3...>        : DMA dev list to offload the packet memory copy for RX video frame session.
---runtime_session                    : start instance before create video/audio/anc sessions, similar to runtime tx/rx create.
 --log_level <level>                  : set log level. e.g. debug, info, notice, warning, error.
 --log_file <file path>               : set log file for mtl log.
 If you're initiating multiple RxTxApp processes simultaneously, please ensure each process has a unique filename path.
 Default the log is writing to stderr.

---arp_timeout_s <sec>                : set the arp timeout in seconds if using unicast address.
+--arp_timeout_s <sec>                : debug option, set the arp timeout in seconds if using unicast address.
 Default timeout value is 60 seconds.
---allow_across_numa_core             : allow the usage of cores across NUMA nodes --no_multicast                       : disable the multicast join message, usually for the SDN switch case.
+--allow_across_numa_core             : debug option, allow the usage of cores across NUMA nodes --no_multicast                       : debug option, disable the multicast join message, usually for the SDN switch case.
+--rx_separate_lcore                  : debug option, if enabled, RX video session will run on dedicated lcores, it means TX video and RX video is not running on the same core.
+--rx_mix_lcore                       : debug option, if enabled, it means TX video and RX video are possible to run on the same core.
+--runtime_session                    : debug option, start instance before create video/audio/anc sessions, similar to runtime tx/rx create.
 --rx_timing_parser                   : debug option, enable timing check for video rx streams.
 --pcapng_dump <n>                    : debug option, dump n packets from rx video streams to pcapng files.
 --rx_video_file_frames <n>           : debug option, dump the received video frames to a yuv file, n is dump file size in frame unit.